-Here is the information for our first shooting camp at Mt.
-Itasca.
+Here is the information for our Midwest Region Shooting Camp at Mt.
+Itasca, MN.
 This camp is great jump start to the season and perfect time to do all new adjustments on your rifle or fitting rifle for a new athletes.

 A few details below:

-1) new athletes- will do rifle set up and a focused start on accuracy shooting, shooting prone and standing, developing good position and range procedure
+1) new athletes- great skiers, at least 14 years old, who wants to try Biathlon.
+Athletes will go through a basic safety training, will do a rifle fitting and a start on accuracy shooting, shooting prone and standing, developing good position and range procedure

 2) experienced athletes- check position- make adjustments, and get started with some focused accuracy shooting.